datahub-project/datahub/docs/api/tutorials/adding-tags.md

 For more information about the differences between these endpoints, please refer to [DataHub Metadata Service](../../../metadata-service/README.md#graphql-api)
 :::
 ### GraphQL Explorer
-GraphQL Explorer is the fastest way to experiment with GraphQL without any dependancies.
+GraphQL Explorer is the fastest way to experiment with GraphQL without any dependencies.
 Navigate to GraphQL Explorer (`http://localhost:9002/api/graphiql`) and run the following query.

 ```json